Concussions in sport: American football

-National Football League's concussion policy
+National Football League policy

 The National Football League's (NFL) policy began in 2007, with injured players examined on field by the medical team.
 The league's policy included the "NFL Sidelines Concussion Exam", which requires players who have taken hits to the head to perform tests of concentration, thinking and balance.
 In 2011, the league introduced an assessment test which combines a symptoms checklist, a limited neurological examination, a cognitive evaluation, and a balance assessment.
 For a player to be allowed to return, he must be asymptomatic.